This article examines what kind of smoking can break your intermittent fast, from cigarettes to vaping to marijuana.

 Does Smoking Break Your Fast?

-What many people overlook is that insulin levels can increase even without glucose intake.
+Many overlook that insulin levels can increase even without glucose intake.
 For example, this happens with sweeteners like aspartame, acesulfame potassium, or stevia.

 Our study, which looked at fasting blood glucose, also inspected insulin levels.
 Thus, scientists found that smoking without oral glucose intake could not significantly affect non-diabetics (Walsh et al. 19776).

-Furthermore, other studies have looked at smoking and insulin – more specifically, insulin resistance.
+Furthermore, other studies have examined smoking and insulin – specifically, insulin resistance.

 This condition means that cells no longer respond fully to the hormone.
 As a result, although the messenger can signal glucose uptake, the cells respond only to a limited extent.

 Therefore, they take up less glucose from the bloodstream.
-Thus, the body must produce more insulin to function, while excess glucose is stored as body fat.
+Thus, the body must produce more insulin, while excess glucose is stored as body fat.

-In the long run, the result is obesity, diabetes, metabolic syndrome, Alzheimer’s, or even Parkinson’s disease.
+In the long run, obesity, diabetes, metabolic syndrome, Alzheimer’s, or Parkinson’s disease result.

 Moreover, a study of healthy smokers found that smoking, but not sniffing tobacco, causes acute insulin resistance.

-Even though smoking affects the way our body uses insulin, it may not increase insulin levels.
+Even though smoking affects how our body uses insulin, it may not increase insulin levels.

 Moreover, some cigarette brands also cure their tobacco in corn syrup.